BDC Hamburger Icon

 Acceleration is the simplest metric, using data relevance to monitor project health continuously.
 Measuring team velocity via velocity charts lets you know how different-sized teams are faring in individual sprints.

-To calculate the velocity, estimates of all features have to be added up, along with user stories and product backlog items which can be drawn back to the requirements gathered.
+To calculate the velocity, estimates of all features have to be added up along with user stories and product backlog items, which can be drawn back to the requirements gathered.

-Acceleration Formula: (new velocity-initial velocity)/initial velocity
+Acceleration Formula: (new velocity – initial velocity) / initial velocity

 FYIDid you know

-As velocity increases, it’s not uncommon for quality to suffer; considering escaped defects (outlined above) while accelerating team velocity is important to mitigating quality loss.
+As velocity increases, it’s not uncommon for quality to suffer.
+Considering escaped defects (outlined above) while accelerating team velocity is important to mitigating quality loss.

 5. Cycle time

-Aakash Gupta contributed to this article.
+Danielle Fallon-O’Leary and Aakash Gupta contributed to the reporting and writing in this article.

 Did you find this content helpful?